-How could surveillance balloon have travelled from China?
+China balloon: Could it have been blown off course as Beijing claims?

 "The model also works backwards - called back trajectory - where we can see where anything carried in the air such as pollutants, ash or other material has come from.

-"In the case of the balloon over the US, this back trajectory can shows where the air carrying the balloon originated from and by analysing wind direction and speed, where it'll go in the future."
+"In the case of the balloon over the US, this back trajectory can show where the air carrying the balloon originated from and by analysing wind direction and speed, where it'll go in the future."

 US meteorologist Dan Satterfield has used this model to calculate a possible route the surveillance balloon has taken, and has shared his findings online.